gapolinario/gapolinario.github.io/_posts/2018-02-25-equations-on-jekyll-with-mathjax.md

 I just had to create the `_includes` directory and add some files, as described.

-Now I display the same formula twice for your appreciation:
+Now I display the same formula twice as a test:

 $$a^2+b^2=c^2$$